eHarmony vs Hinge – Which One is Better in 2023?

 5. Safety

 Both eHarmony and Hinge websites take their users' safety seriously.
-Both of them perform verification checks on their users' details to ensure that there are no bots present.
-Both of them also require users to confirm that they are not already married.
+They perform verification checks on their users' details to ensure that there are no bots present, and they require users to confirm that they are not already married.

 Both also offer in-app messages and chat, so you don't have to give out your phone number or other personal information to have conversations with people you match with.